 Entry into the lucrative world of real estate requires arduous preparation.
 While real estate licensing requirements vary from state to state, all states require prospective real estate agents and brokers to pass the state’s written exam.

 A real estate exam prep book is a condensed study guide designed to help you gain a comprehensive understanding of real estate principles and practices.
-Read on to learn more.
-When you are ready to make a purchase, consider the real estate exam prep books we’re recommending.

 The professional requirements for becoming a licensed real estate agent vary from state to state.
 In some states, accredited pre-licensing educational courses are required before candidates qualify to sit for the exam.
 In other states, students are only required to take specific educational courses within a specified time after they take and pass the state real estate agent licensing exam.